WindowsNT/ecdc_mft/Readme.md

 # Using the decompressor

-If you have installed Encodec MFT, then Media-Foundation capable appliiocations will automatically be able to open mp4 files compressed with encodec MFT.
-In your application you can
+If you have installed Encodec MFT, then Media-Foundation capable applications will automatically be able to open mp4 files compressed with Encodec MFT.
+In your application you can:

 * Create the IMFSourceReader
 * Set the current media type to PCM 48000Hz, 16-bit, 2 channels